Starmer appoints new transport secretary after Haigh resigns

 Between 2018 and 2021, she worked as Sadiq Khan’s deputy transport mayor.

-Her predecessor’s resignation drew questions about Sir Keir’s judgement when it emerged on Thursday night that he had appointed her to his shadow cabinet in 2020 after she had disclosed the offence to him.
+Her predecessor’s resignation drew questions about Sir Keir’s judgement when it emerged on Thursday night that he had appointed Ms Haigh to his shadow cabinet in 2020 after it was claimed she had disclosed the offence to him.

 The incident involving the mobile phone took place when she was in her twenties in 2013 and she told police that she was mugged on a night out.